March 14, 2012

 Going back to Vertov's point of being a bystander, Jon Rafman's 9 Eyes of Google Street View project specifically critiques the amoral lens of this surveillance.

 Although the Google search engine may be seen as benevolent, Google Street Views present a universe observed by the detached gaze of an indifferent Being.
 Its cameras witness but do not act in history.
 For all Google cares, the world could be absent of moral dimension....
 It is we who must make sense of Google’s record of our experience, for good or for ill.

 — Jon Rafman, 9 Eyes of Google Street View

 Surveying tools from 1728

-Technology has always meant seeing things more clearly — with every advance we move closer to understanding what the world is about.
-With progress come new points-of-view, new perspectives, new ways of seeing...
+Technology creates new ways of seeing — with every advance we move closer to understanding what the world is about.
+With progress come new points-of-view, new perspectives, new possiblities...